 Today we use multi-pronged, hand-forged, weighted spears that are forged of steel.
 Smaller, lightweight spears would be used to spear smaller fish, such as perch; heavy spears would be used for Pike and musky, and because of the sturgeon’s armored backs, very heavy spears would be used.

-A group of antique tackle collectors will be gathering for its monthly informal meeting at the Heddon Museum Sept 13.
+A group of antique tackle collectors will be gathering for an informal get together at the Heddon Museum Nov.
+14.

 The gathering is open to anyone interested in old antique fishing tackle or who has old gear that he or she would like to be appraised.